Skip to main content

 How Is AI Used in Cyber Security?

 Using ML, computer programs can also learn how to analyze security systems to identify vulnerabilities.
-AI can even be used for cyber “red teaming,” simulating complex cyberattacks to expose a system’s vulnerabilities.
-This can greatly help cyber security professionals address potential problems before they turn into successful cyberattacks.
+AI tools support cyber “red teaming,” simulating complex cyberattacks to expose a system’s vulnerabilities.
+This helps cyber security professionals address potential problems before they turn into successful breaches.

-Neural networks also have immense potential in better securing interconnected networks and systems of devices like smart homes and other smart buildings.
-Using AI and the IoT, smart buildings can greatly improve efficiency, resource optimization, savings, safety, customer service, convenience and security for people and businesses.
-Yet, individual smart devices or components in such a system may be poorly secured against cyber threats, rendering the network and entire system vulnerable.
+Neural networks have immense potential in better securing interconnected networks and systems of devices like smart homes and other smart buildings.
+Using AI and the IoT, smart buildings can greatly improve efficiency, safety, convenience and security for people and businesses.
+Yet individual smart devices or components in such systems may lack adequate security, rendering the entire network vulnerable.

-ANN-based security programs could be applied to the smart building system network, monitoring all components for security vulnerabilities and recognizing strange activity.
-System inputs and outputs are monitored and controlled to ensure only intended information goes in and out and all access is authorized and secure.
+Neural network-based security programs monitor all components of a smart building system network for vulnerabilities and flag strange activity.
+System inputs and outputs are controlled to ensure only intended information flows in and out and all access remains authorized and secure.

-Learn more about St. Thomas University’s online Master of Business Administration with a specialization in Cyber Security Management program.
+Learn more about St. Thomas University’s online MBA with a specialization in Cyber Security Management program.

 Related Articles